NMoralesD/IDENTAM/README.md

 ## USAGE
 For identifying potential LTR-RT Tandems with IDENTAM we need 3 input files:
-- A transposable element (TE) library with LTRs and internal regions annotated separately
+- A transposable element (TE) library with LTRs and internal regions annotated separately.
+This library can be created using EDTA_raw.pl.
+Detailed instructions can be found at: https://github.com/oushujun/EDTA
 - A reference genome
 - A Repeatmasker output